Election According to Foreknowledge is the Key!

 (Also see What Does The Bible Mean By Election?, Elect according to the foreknowledge of God & Fore knowledge is a Condition)

 Elect according to the foreknowledge of God the Father, through sanctification of the Spirit, unto obedience and sprinkling of the blood of Jesus Christ: Grace unto you, and peace, be multiplied.
 (1 Peter 1:2)

 For whom he did foreknow, he also did predestinate [i.e. elect] to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 (Romans 8:29)

-But what exactly did God know ahead of time and how did this information affect His rationale for choosing one person but not another?
-The Bible tells us that God is not a respecter of persons so we know that God’s foreknowledge has nothing to do with one’s physical appearance, nationality nor one’s efforts of any sort.
-The the only logical and biblical conclusion regarding the criteria which God used when choosing His elect is faith (i.e. whether a person would obey the gospel).
+But what exactly did God know ahead of time and how does this foreknowledge fit into God’s rationale for choosing one person but not another?
+The Bible tells us that God is not a respecter of persons so we know that God’s foreknowledge has nothing to do with one’s physical appearance, nationality or one’s efforts of any sort.
+The only logical and biblical conclusion regarding the criteria which God used when choosing His elect is faith (i.e. whether a person, if given the chance, would obey the gospel).
 Continue reading